mkrell23/NpcGen/README.md

 4. Save and load character
 5. Add more levels so the bad guy can make a comeback

-Currently only focusing on basic rule 5e races and classes with the intention to expand to supplemental books.
-Multiclass ability is also planned to be added.
+Currently only basic rule 5e races and classes due to copyright.
+Multiclass ability is planned to be added, as well as monster race characters.